Piotr1215/killercoda-cli/README.md

 - Adding a new step after the existing last step and creating a directory for including foreground and background scripts placeholders.
+- Adding a regular step with `background.sh` and `foreground.sh` scripts or a verify step with `verify.sh` script.
 - Renaming and re indexing step files and directories allowing for inserting a step in between existing steps and moving content _down_
 - Updating the `index.json` file to reflect changes in step order and titles.